BrawlerAce/p4g64.fogrestoration/README.md

 If you want to see and compare the changes, visit [this website!](https://p4fogmod.yukaritakeba.com/) *Now mobile friendly!*

-**For the best experience, I recommend setting your in-game contrast setting to 2!**
+**For the best experience, I recommend setting your in-game contrast setting to 2!** (it is 3 by default on PC!)